Luigi Paoletti Vinea

 Luigi Paoletti Vinea (active 1867–1890) was an Italian painter, mainly of landscapes and vedute painted outdoors.
-Studied with Fattori.
+He studied with Fattori.

 He was born in Florence.
 Among his works are Sul Mugnone alle Cascine, Sulle rive del Calambrone, Seravezza dal ponticino sul Rio grande; Paese presso Livorno; Porta Romana strada cencii, Pianura, Lonely Street, Sull'Arno, and In Casentino.
 Paoletti exhibited frequently at the Promotrice of Florence.